No, your website does not belong to just the Communications Team. It's much too important for that.

 But web has not stood still.

-It is much more than a communications channel - it is a service channel.
-In fact, most of web is now about service delivery ('what do you need?'), not communications ('look at what we are doing').
+It is much, much more than a communications channel - it is a service channel.
+In fact, most of web is about service delivery ('what do you need?'), not communications ('look at what we are doing!').

-Yet many communications teams don't know that they don't know how to manage a modern website - partly because they won't hire the people who could tell them
+Yet many large organisations don't know that they don't know how to manage a modern website - partly because they won't hire the people who could tell them

-Such teams continue to manage web as if it was for communications, when in fact the majority of user engagement is for content and services the communications team knows nothing about.
+These institutions continue to manage web as if it was for communications, when in fact the overwhelming majority of user engagement is for content and services the communications team knows absolutely nothing about (and doesn't have any interest in either).

-Organisations that have tackled this issue seem to have converged on a model that establishes a 'digital support service' at a corporate level.
+Organisations that have successfully tackled this issue have converged on a model that establishes a 'digital support service' at a corporate level.
 Under this model, relevant services and skills are managed centrally and made available to all business units as needed, including communications.

 (Image credit: 'Boring' Chris Murphy on Flickr.)